-Their structural properties and the ways in which they are stacked certainly preclude some design possibilities but they enable others.
+Natural Materials Bathroom.
+The Dome Calculator.
+Eccentric Aesthetics: DIY Eco-Friendly Earthbag Homes.
 Heat Your Home For Free With These Solar Heaters.
 My landlord just installed 2 of these solar heaters – 10 days before I move out, which stinks.

 But for the next 10 days, I plan on running these heaters all day long to heat up the house for absolutely no cost to me.
 In an effort to try to explain what my landlord did, I took a few pictures of the heaters and will do my best to explain how they work.
 Each solar heater is basically a sealed wooden box sitting on a small cement foundation and attached to the side of my house.
 The front of the box is made of glass windows and right behind the windows is black tar paper, which helps to attract and absorb the heat from the sun.
-8 eye-catching shipping container homes.
+Behind the tar paper and running back and forth several times within the box itself is 36 feet of dryer venting, zig-zagging itself back and forth from one end to the other.
+Each end of the venting goes into my house – one entrance at one of the wooden box and one at the other.

+Please enter a valid email address and try again!
+No thanks.
 The Tofte Project.
 Did You Know You Can Get Free Solar on Your Home in Eight US States?
 There are now at least eight states in the US where you can get a free solar system to supply your home’s electricity at a lower rate than your utility does.